live-image-tracking-tools/geff/CONTRIBUTING.md

 On github pull requests, [pre-commit.ci](https://pre-commit.ci/), will always run and commit changes on any open PRs.

+## Versioning

+This repo contains two python libraries that are versioned independently.

+### geff-spec
+This library defines the specification.
+It has the pydantic models for the schema and the markdown of the written specification.

+It is versioned: vA.B.C

+change A = breaking spec change (e.g. field/type renaming/removal, change to on-disk requirements)
+change B = non-breaking spec change (e.g. field addition) change C = just a bump in the pydantic model or written specification (e.g. typos)

+Geff spec is just A.B.
+pydantic python geff-spec version is the full trio

+### geff (reference implementation)
+This library contains all the rest of the python code - validators, reference implementations, converters, cli tools.
+It depends on geff-spec.
+The version is vX.Y.Z.A.B where A.B is the highest supported spec version.

+Change X = major feature breaking change
+Change Y = non-breaking feature release
+Change Z = bug fix release

+change A = (same as above)
+change B = (same as above)

+bumping A necessitates a bump to minimally Y… would only bump X if is concomitant with a breaking geff-lib change bumping B probably requires bump to Y to support the new schema

 ## Releases

 The release process is slightly different for each package in the monorepo.